Microscale torsion resonators for short-range gravity experiments

 The exact limitations on our experiment posed by electrostatic effects are unknown but will likely manifest as a lower limit on the surface separation.
 Unsure of this limit in the proposed system, in Fig. \ref{fig:separation_plots} we explore the effect of varying the smallest separation distance $s_0$ on $\alpha_\text{min}$ and the minimum interaction length $\lambda_\text{min}$ for which the experiment is sensitive to gravitational-strength Yukawa couplings ($\left|\alpha\right|=1$).
-For a room temperature silicon device (red), Fig. \ref{fig:separation_plots}a shows that for $\lambda=30~\upmu$m a minimum separation $s_0\lesssim 50~\upmu$m is needed to surpass prior constraints and $s_0\lesssim 15~\upmu$m is needed to achieve $\alpha_\text{min}\leq 1$.
-Figure \ref{fig:separation_plots}b shows that new constraints on $\lambda_\text{min}$ would require $s_0\lesssim 20~\upmu$m, while a cryogenic experiment at 100 mK (purple) could potentially achieve $\lambda_\text{min}\approx 10~\upmu$m with $s_0\approx 25~\upmu$m.
+For a room temperature silicon device (red), Fig. \ref{fig:separation_plots}a shows that for $\lambda=30~\upmu$m a minimum separation $s_0\lesssim 45~\upmu$m is needed to surpass prior constraints and $s_0\lesssim 10~\upmu$m is needed to achieve $\alpha_\text{min}\leq 1$.
+Figure \ref{fig:separation_plots}b shows that new constraints on $\lambda_\text{min}$ would require $s_0\lesssim 18~\upmu$m, while a cryogenic experiment at 100 mK (purple) could potentially achieve $\lambda_\text{min}\approx 10~\upmu$m with $s_0\approx 25~\upmu$m.

 As a first step toward experiment, we have fabricated and characterized a prototype microresonator with dimensions comparable to the proposed devices.
-For the design dimensions in Fig. \ref{fig:prototypeDevice}a, the predicted frequency, quality factor, and thermal torque noise are 57 Hz, $1.4\times10^7$, and $10^{-19}~$N$\,$m/$\sqrt{\rm Hz}$, respectively (see Appendix \ref{app:mechanicalModels}).
+For the design dimensions in Fig. \ref{fig:prototypeDevice}a, the predicted frequency, quality factor, and thermal torque noise are 80 Hz, $1.3\times10^7$, and $10^{-19}~$N$\,$m/$\sqrt{\rm Hz}$, respectively (see Appendix \ref{app:mechanicalModels}).
 Calibrated readout of the resonator's angular displacement was performed using an optical lever~\cite{pratt2023nanoscale} with a $1550~$nm laser beam, and Fig. \ref{fig:prototypeDevice}b shows a ringdown measurement that confirms the design quality factor $Q_0\approx 10^7$.
-The displacement spectrum $S_\theta$ reveals a higher resonance frequency $f_0=71.5$ Hz than predicted, likely due over etching of the silicon pad or underestimation of the thin-film stress.
+The displacement spectrum $S_\theta$ reveals a lower resonance frequency $f_0=71.5$ Hz than predicted, possibly due to overestimation of the thin-film stress, for example.
 The apparent torque spectrum (Fig. \ref{fig:prototypeDevice}c) can be inferred as $S_\tau = \left|\chi\right|^{-2} S_\theta$, where the inverse mechanical susceptibility is $\chi^{-1}\equiv \left(2\pi\right)^2 I_0 \left({f_0}^2-f^2-i f f_0 / Q_0\right)$.
 As shown in Fig. \ref{fig:prototypeDevice}c, we infer $\sqrt{S_\tau}\approx10^{-17}~$N$\,$m/$\sqrt{\rm Hz}$.

 The torque noise of our prototype device (Fig. \ref{fig:prototypeDevice}c) is two orders of magnitude above the predicted thermal torque noise and points to a key challenge: mitigating acceleration noise that couples to the torsion mode due to asymmetric mass loading.
 Specifically, the excess noise corresponds to a horizontal acceleration background of 70 n$g$/$\sqrt{\rm Hz}$ near 71.5 Hz, which was confirmed with an independent accelerometer measurement (blue trace in Fig. \ref{fig:prototypeDevice}c).
 We note that the current device is particularly susceptible to horizontal accelerations given its relatively large ($w_z=200~\upmu$m) thickness, since $\sqrt{S_\tau}\propto {w_z}^2 \sqrt{S_a}$.
 By reducing the device thickness to 50$~\upmu$m, per the proposed design, this vibration-induced torque noise would be reduced by a factor of 16.
 To completely remove the coupling of horizontal accelerations into the torsion mode, the device may be fabricated with the center of mass aligned with the torsion axis, which can be achieved by depositing additional material on the topside of the pad, for example.